in-the-keyhole/fyne-gptconsole/README.md

 2. Clone this repository

-3. Get required modules with the following command
+3. Get required modules with the following command:

    ``` $ go mod tidy```

-4. Execute the ./main.go  app with the following command
+4. Execute the ./main.go  app with the following command:

     ```$ go run main.go```